-A laptop’s battery lasts around 1,000 charges on average, so you need to make sure to maximize your battery health.
+A laptop’s battery lasts around 1,000 charges on average, so you need to maximize your battery health.

 Here are some tips for maintaining battery health:

-- Charge the battery when you first get your computer and right before using it.
+- Please charge the battery when you first get your computer before using it.

 - Don’t leave your laptop plugged in when not in use.